Noaaan/MythicMetals/PATCHNOTES.md

   - When applied to any item stack it will apply the Heat status effect when hitting an entity
   - As before, the level increases by 1 50% of the time on hit.
   - Always increases on a critical hit
-  - Caps out at the level the data component, determined by the `maxHeat` parameter
+  - Caps out at the level the data component, determined by the `max_heat` parameter

 ## Other Changes